 Drinking green tea with raw honey has several potential benefits for healing gastritis.
 Drinking warm water can soothe the digestive tract and make digestion easier on your stomach.

 One study showed a significant difference in people with gastritis that drank tea with honey just once a week.
 Manuka honey has also been shown to have antibacterial properties that effectively keep H. pylori in check.

 5. Essential oils

 Most essential oils aren’t tested by the U.S. Food and Drug Administration (FDA) for human consumption, so be careful when using this remedy.
-Drink a lemongrass tea or make your own lemongrass extract by purchasing and grinding down the leaves.
-Peppermint oil, carrot seed oil, ginger, and clove oils may also promote healthy digestion.
+Essential oils are meant to be inhaled with a diffuser or mixed in a carrier oil and applied to the skin.

 6. Smaller meals